 View full details in the curriculum handbook

-The Primary QTS Conversion Course is a 37-week school-based course during which time you will work under the guidance of a school mentor and receive weekly tutorials to review your progress and to set targets.
+The Primary QTS Conversion Course is a 15-week school-based course that is completed across the school year.
+During which time you will work under the guidance of a school mentor and receive fortnightly tutorials to review your progress and to set targets.
 Trainees on the QTS conversion complete 15 Professional Learning Activities over the duration of the programme, meet with their mentor 15 times and have 15 lesson observations.
 You will also be assigned a University tutor who will visit twice during the course of the year to assess your progress against the Teaching Standards and Core Content Framework and guide your development.

-You are expected to undertake a teaching placement in a second school which must be a non-selective state-maintained secondary school.
-The duration of this teaching placement is determined upon interview but is likely to be for three weeks.
+You are expected to undertake a teaching placement in a second school which must be a contrasting school environment.
+The duration of this teaching placement is determined upon application but is likely to be for three weeks.